By JazzBariSax.com curator, Andrew Hadro (August 21st, 2019)

 Wasted space/larger footprint since it fits both Bb and A horns

 Bottom Line: This looks like another lighter weight hard case option.
 Unfortunately they seem to be hard to come by especially in the US.
-Could not find a current price for this one.
+Prices have been updated, apparently they do indeed ship to the US (Updated 6-3-2021)

 Selmer (Paris) Baritone Saxophone “Flight” Case